tmm1/stackprof/README.md

 (as json/marshal for example) for later processing. the reports above can be generated by passing this structure into `StackProf::Report.new`.

-the format itself is very simple. it contains a header, and a list of frames. each frame has a unique id and identifying information such as the name, file, line. the frame also contains sampling data, including per-line samples, and a list of relationships to other frames represented as weighted edges.
+the format itself is very simple. it contains a header and a list of frames. each frame has a unique id and identifying information such as its name, file and line. the frame also contains sampling data, including per-line samples, and a list of relationships to other frames represented as weighted edges.

 ```